Reviewing Flux Power (FLUX) and The Competition

-Flux Power (NASDAQ: FLUX) is one of 42 public companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it contrast to its peers?
-We will compare Flux Power to related businesses based on the strength of its valuation, profitability, dividends, institutional ownership, risk, earnings and analyst recommendations.
+Flux Power (NASDAQ: FLUX) is one of 43 publicly-traded companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it contrast to its competitors?
+We will compare Flux Power to related businesses based on the strength of its valuation, dividends, analyst recommendations, institutional ownership, profitability, earnings and risk.

+This table compares Flux Power and its competitors’ net margins, return on equity and return on assets.

 24.9% of Flux Power shares are owned by institutional investors.
-Comparatively, 52.5% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are owned by institutional investors.
+Comparatively, 51.5% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are owned by institutional investors.
 38.3% of Flux Power shares are owned by insiders.
-Comparatively, 15.2% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+Comparatively, 14.6% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

-This is a summary of current recommendations for Flux Power and its peers, as provided by MarketBeat.com.
+This is a summary of current ratings and recommmendations for Flux Power and its competitors, as reported by MarketBeat.

 |Sell Ratings